brexhq/result/README.md

 ```

 **Style Recommendation**

-Specs and Callbacks.
-It's recommended that you write specs for your functions usings these shorthands.
+It is recommended that you write specs and callbacks usings these shorthands.

 ```elixir
 @spec my_fun({:ok, String.t} | {:error, any}, Integer) :: :ok | {:error, any}